Liberating football travel

 Estrella Galicia beer, seafood tapas and TV football are provided in abundance, particularly in the narrow streets between the main square of Praza de Maria Pita and the beach, and the along the beach itself in season.
 The parallel streets of Rúa Barrera and Rúa Torreiro, in particular, are lined with bars.

-Head in one direction and you find the standard Irish Pub Dublin (Rúa Panadeiras 50) – head in the other and you find the bar vortex.
-On nearby Rúa Torreiro, Villar y Paco (No.6-8), spicy mussels are the speciality, devoured with rustic bread amid plentiful evidence of Depor dedication.
-Down the street, Brit-themed Bristol (No.11) puts the focus on music, without forgetting the football.
+Head in one direction and you find the evening-only Cervecería Rochester (Rúa Panaderas 50), filled to the brim with beer varieties – head in the other and you find the bar vortex.
+On nearby Rúa Torreiro, Brit-themed Bristol (No.11) puts the focus on music, without forgetting the football.
 Locals also flock to Rúa Barrera for loud chat and tapas.

-Another unmissable venue is the Cervecería Cuatro Caminos, set in a century-old brewery converted by the same Rivera family into a large beer hall/restaurant in modern times.
+Another major venue is the Cervecería Estrella Galicia, set in a century-old brewery converted by the same Rivera family into a large beer hall/restaurant in modern times.
 Three large TVs, mounted between the huge bronze vats and bright murals, screen football to regulars.

 Where to stay